Veridise/veridise-docs/saas/guide/projects/project_viewer/task_summary.md

 * `Run Again`
 * `Delete Task`

 A running task can be canceled at any time.
-When canceled, its status changes to `Canceled`, and its progress stops immediately.
+When canceled, its status changes to `Canceled`, and its progress stops.

 ![image](../../../screenshots/project_viewer_task_summary_cancel_task.png)
 ![image](../../../screenshots/project_viewer_task_summary_task_result_canceled.png)

 After a task finishes its execution (whether `Canceled`, `Completed`, or `Error`ed), it can be run again.
 Selecting `Run again` opens the task wizard with all configuration options preloaded from the previous run.
 A task can also be deleted at any time after it has finished by clicking `Delete Task`.
-Deletion is permanent, so caution is advised.

 ![image](../../../screenshots/project_viewer_task_summary_run_again_and_delete_task.png)
 ![image](../../../screenshots/project_viewer_task_summary_task_result_completed.png)